The race for the Champions League: Who has the best run-in?

 Aston Villa

-Villa’s brilliant recent form has been hit by back-to-back defeats, to Manchester City late on at the Etihad and to Crystal Palace in the FA Cup semi-finals.
+Villa’s brilliant recent form was hit by back-to-back defeats, to Manchester City late on at the Etihad and to Crystal Palace in the FA Cup semi-finals, but Unai Emery’s side got back on track with a 1-0 win over Fulham.

-Unai Emery’s side must pick themselves up quickly, and they face potential stumbling blocks in the form of Bournemouth and Fulham, who themselves are chasing lower European competition.

-However, Villa may be able to count on wins in their last two matches against Spurs and United - who have written off their Premier League campaigns as they look to prepare for a Europa League final.
+Bournemouth, chasing a European place themselves, are up next.
+Villa will be hopeful of victory in their last two matches against Spurs and United - who have all but written off their Premier League campaigns as they look to prepare for a Europa League final.

 Villa’s remaining fixtures are as follows: